berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 GNU Parallel is a shell tool for executing jobs in parallel on one or multiple computers.
-It’s a helpful tool for automating the parallelization of multiple (often serial) jobs, in particular allowing one to group jobs into a single SLURM submission to take advantage of the multiple cores on a given node of the cluster.
+It’s a helpful tool for automating the parallelization of multiple (often serial) jobs, in particular allowing one to group jobs into a single Slurm submission to take advantage of the multiple cores on a given node of the cluster.

 For details, please see the Berkeley [Savio cluster documentation on